amirmasoudabdol/Bilbo/docs/research-workflow.md

 If researcher is intending to perform more than one replication of his research, `n_reps`, see [configuration file](configuration-file.md#experiment-parameters).
 Then, he faces another decision, **Will Continue Replication Decision**.
 If the verdict is a yes, researcher stores the current selected outcome, S<sub>Fᵢ</sub>, and initiates a replication of the Experiment using the parameters defined in the Experiment Setup.

 After performing `n_reps` replication, or negative ruling of **Will Continue Replicating Decision** (which leads termination of the replication process), the Researcher moves to the final stage of his research.
-Throughout another **Selection→Decision** sequence, the Researcher selects an outcome among all those stored from every replications, and decides on whether he is going to submit that submission to Journal.
+Throughout another **Selection→Decision** sequence, the Researcher selects an outcome among all those stored from every replications, and decides on whether he is going to submit that submission to the Journal.
 The final decision stage acts as researcher's final call to whether his research is good enough (in his terms) to be submitted as a manuscript to the Journal.

 ## Finally

 By the time that Final Submission, S<sub>F</sub>, is out of Researcher's hand and at Journal's mercy, the process of conducting research by the Researcher is finalized.
-At this point, [Journal](/journal.md) decides on whether the manuscript is "publishable".
+At this point, the [Journal](/journal.md) decides on whether the manuscript is "publishable".